 The Administration requested \$34.5 million for Department of Energy (DOE) denuclearization work in North Korea, including \$25 million for the Global Threat Reduction Initiative to "complete disablement tasks and to initiate spent fuel disposition and other denuclearization efforts" in North Korea, and \$9.5 million for the Nonproliferation and International Security Program's "disablement and dismantlement support" in the DPRK.
 This money is to remain available until expended.
 As noted above, the President was given the authority to waive the Glenn Amendment (P.L.
-110-252) in order for the Department of Energy to expend funds for denuclearization in North Korea, but has not yet exercised this.
+110-252) in order for the Department of Energy to expend funds for denuclearization in North Korea.
 Previously, denuclearization work has been funded solely through the State Department's NDF fund.

 The House Appropriations Committee deleted all the DOE monies for North Korea in the version of the supplemental it reported to the House on May 12, 2009.
 The committee stated that if North Korea resumes cooperation in denuclearization activities, the Department of Energy "may submit a reprogramming request for these activities."
-The Senate Appropriations Committee appears to have also deleted this funding request.
+The Senate Appropriations Committee also deleted this funding request.

 The approval of these funds has proven controversial since North Korea expelled international inspectors from its nuclear site and said it will no longer participate in the Six-Party Talks.
-Some may take the position that it is still important for the administration to have the financial ability to pay for denuclearization in the event of a diplomatic breakthrough or change in North Korea's policy.
-Approval may also hold symbolic value in showing the United States' willingness to continue its commitments under the Six-Party Talks.
-Others may argue that the President could issue a waiver to use other DOE funds if such a turn-around did occur.
+Some took the position that it is still important for the administration to have the financial ability to pay for denuclearization in the event of a diplomatic breakthrough or change in North Korea's policy.
+Approval may also hold symbolic value in showing the United States' willingness to continue its